 As you might have heard, Google has recently announced that they will be incorporating Core Web Vitals into their ranking signals in 2021.
-It is unusual for Google to give us this much notice, so it’s likely that this will be a big update in line with what we’ve previously seen for HTTPS in 2014 and Mobile Friendliness in 2015.
+It is unusual for Google to give us this much notice for an update, so it’s likely that this will be a big change in line with what we’ve previously seen for HTTPS in 2014 and Mobile Friendliness in 2015.

 In this post we’ll explain what the new factors are and what you can do to ensure your site ranks above your competition once this rolls out.

 Page Experience Ranking Factors

 Google is adding 3 new factors to their official page experience ranking factors.
 We’ve known that page load time or “page speed” and user experience impact on rankings for some time but this change gives us 3 metrics to focus on.
 As with most SEO in 2020 these factors will make your site more appealing to users and well as to Google so are likely to increase how well your site converts as well as how well it ranks.